Reprinted from the Spring 2017 edition of The Peddie Chronicle.

 “This non-violence is based on a faith in the future, a faith that believes that the universe is on the side of the forces of justice,” said King.

-Mitchell was 11-years-old in 1957, and had only arrived at Peddie two weeks before King’s visit.
+The Honorable David B. Mitchell '63 was 11-years-old in 1957, and had only arrived at Peddie two weeks before King’s visit.
 He was one of two African-American students on campus.

 Mitchell remembered: “Dr. King said those years ago in this Chapel, the enemy is not individuals and their specific evil deeds.
 You must challenge injustice whenever and wherever it’s presented.
 You must do so with love for your fellow human beings.
 And you must do so nonviolently.”

-A look back from those who were there ...
+A look back from others who were there ...

 Michael Horowitz ’58